AndresPistocchi/Splunk-Home-Lab/LAB.md

 ![Phishing Example2](images/phishinglog2.png)

 Here is another example of a new phishing campaign trying to manipulate users through cheap website development.
-The body has a bunch of fake prices and than drops a very suspicious link that looks like gibberish **http://3arsqx949s9mllg83lyq3ll.tertialmb com/**.
+The body has a bunch of fake prices and than drops a very suspicious link that looks like gibberish **http:/3arsqx949s9mllg83lyq3ll.tertialmb com**.
 Both of these examples seem to target college students due to the **edu** at the receiver's email.